-1. Marine Fisheries: Marine Fisheries are important and highly visible renewable natural resources of Mississippi.
+1. Marine Fisheries: Marine Fisheries are important and highly valuable renewable natural resources of Mississippi.
 MDMR places high priority upon supporting sustained finfish and shellfish resources for the enjoyment and consumption of all citizens.
-This public trust is carried out to ensure the protection of these resources and the economic and recreational viability of both commercial and recreational fishing for current and future generations.
+This public trust is carried out to ensure the protection of these resources and the economic and cultural viability of both commercial and recreational fishing for current and future generations.
 Marine Fisheries personnel are wholly dedicated to keeping Mississippi's commercial and recreational fishery resources healthy and sustainable.
-It is comprised of the following bureaus: Finfish, Shellfish, Seafood Technology, Artificial Reef and Shrimp and Crab.
-This office uses the most appropriate methods for management, including, but not limited to, regulating harvesting, habitat enhancement, water quality monitoring for shellfish harvesting, setting catch limits and seasons and seafood safety inspections or process and distribution facilities.
+The office is comprised of the following bureaus: Finfish, Shellfish, Seafood Technology, Artificial Reef, Hatchery and Shrimp and Crab, as well as Protected Species coordination.
+This office uses the most appropriate methods for management, including, but not limited to, regulating harvesting, habitat enhancement, water quality monitoring for shellfish harvesting, setting catch limits and seasons and seafood safety inspections for processing and distribution facilities.

-2. Coastal Resources Management: The Coastal Resources Management Program addresses the legislative mandates of the State of Mississippi Coastal Wetlands Protection Act and the federal Coastal Zone Management Act.
+2. Coastal Resources Management: Coastal Resources Management addresses the legislative mandates of the State of Mississippi Coastal Wetlands Protection Act (Wetlands Act) and the federal Coastal Zone Management Act.
 This is done through coastal wetlands permits, the Mississippi Coastal Program and wetlands acquisition, preservation, conservation, enhancement and management.
-This Program includes the Coastal Preserves Bureau and the Coastal Wetlands Permitting Bureau.
+This office includes the Coastal Preserves Bureau, the Coastal Wetlands Permitting Bureau, the Beneficial Use of Dredged Materials Program and the Invasive Species program.